KDAB/cxx-qt/book/src/qobject/qobject_struct.md

 ## Private Methods and Fields

 Fields within your `#[cxx_qt::qobject]` struct that aren't tagged as `#[qproperty]` are not exposed as properties to Qt.
 These can be considered as "private to Rust" fields, and are useful for storing channels for threading or internal information for the QObject.
+Because they aren't available from C++, they also don't have any special type requirements and can be any Rust type.
+For convenience, CXX-Qt generates getters and setters on the `qobject::T` for these fields.

+These use the convention:
+- setter: `set_<Property>` - getter: `<Property>` - mutable accessor: `<Property>_mut`.

+In comparison to properties, CXX-Qt generates a mutable accessor to the field.
+Because the field doesn't correspond to a property, no changed signal has to be emitted and therefore the field can be mutated freely.

 Methods implemented using `impl T` (and not `impl qobject::T`) are just normal Rust member methods.
 Therefore they do not have access to any C++ or QObject functionality (e.g. emitting Signals, changing properties, etc.)